KevinKM3/records-request/README.md

 Record request application.

 A full stack MERN application used to complete CRUD operations for a sample user requesting records. built with React for the frontend, Redux for state management, JavaScript, CSS, React Bootstrap for styling.
+Mongo DB for database storage.

 ## Project Status